felipemeriga/socket-flow/README.md

 ## Config and Compression

-For setting some parameters of your websockets connection, and enabling compression and decompression you can check how to set up that over [Config and Extensions](https://github.com/felipemeriga/socket-flow/blob/main/CONFIG.md).
+For setting some parameters of your websockets connection, and enabling compression and decompression, you can check how to set up that over [Config and Extensions](https://github.com/felipemeriga/socket-flow/blob/main/CONFIG.md).

 ## References